 See our play page for more of Maria Montessori's philosophies.
 Anyone who is interested in finding or

 starting a Montessori school should be aware of the fact that the word Montessori, is not patented and

 anyone can use it.
 Thus, the use of the word Montessori is no assurance of quality.
 If you want to enroll

 and then observe children working in the school you are considering.

 Educational Materials for 0-3

 A sparse environment of carefully chosen materials calls the child to work, concentration, and joy.
 A

 crowded or chaotic environment can cause stress and can dissipate a child's energy.
 Before the age of six,

 a child learns from direct contact with the environment, by means of all the senses, and through

 movement; the child literally absorbs what is in the environment.
 The toys and materials in the home and

 environment, and the development of an appreciation of beauty.
 Montessorians are very cautious about

 allowing children to be guinea pigs for the use of new inventions, and in the long history of humans on

 earth, both computers and televisions are very recent inventions.
-We are finding out
+We are finding out that even such

-children's development than positive.
+our children's development than positive.

-The Montessori educational philosophy believes that the educational method, to be effective, must support and
+The Montessori educational philosophy believes that the educational method, to be effective, must support

-detailed observation of the child.
+Montessori's detailed observation of the child.